Zorhan Bassong

-Zorhan Ludovic Bassong (born May 7, 1999) is a Canadian professional soccer player who plays as a left-back for Liga I side FC Argeș Pitești and the Canadian national team.
+Zorhan Ludovic Bassong (born May 7, 1999) is a Canadian professional soccer player who plays as a left-back for Sporting Kansas City in Major League Soccer and the Canada national team.

 Early life

 Bassong was born in Toronto, Ontario to a Belgian Walloon mother and Cameroonian father.
 At three months old, he and his family moved to Montreal, where he began playing youth soccer at age five with CS Longueuil.

 Club career

-Cercle Brugge

 Bassong joined Cercle Brugge from Lille on January 29, 2019.
 He was released by the Belgian club on July 8, 2020.

-CF Montréal

-On December 1, 2020, it was announced that Bassong had joined Canadian MLS side CF Montréal on a 2 year contract, with options for 2 additional years.
+On December 1, 2020, it was announced that Bassong had joined Canadian MLS side CF Montréal on a two-year contract, beginning in the 2021 season, with options for 2 additional years.
 After the 2022 season, his option was declined and he departed the club.

-Argeș Pitești

 In January 2023, Bassong signed with Romanian club Argeș Pitești.
+He made eight appearances as the club was relegated to the Liga II at the end of the season.

+In June 2023, Bassong signed with the reigning Liga I champions, Farul Constanța.
+In September 2023 Bassong and Farul Constanța agreed to mutually terminate his deal.

+In December 2023, he returned to MLS, signing with Sporting Kansas City for the 2024 season, with club options for 2025 and 2026.